 Chronic Kidney Disease Overview (VIDEO)

 Kidney Failure tends to disproportionately affect patients with other underlying medical conditions such as Polycystic Kidney Disease, pancreatitis, or Diabetes Mellitus.
 Doctors believe that sustained uncontrolled high blood sugar (and also high blood pressure) is the main cause of kidney failure for most people.
-Not all Diabetic patients have to suffer from eventual Kidney failure.
+Not all Diabetic patients have to suffer from eventual failure requiring a transplant or require emergency reversal of kidney disease with stem cells.
 The Kidneys have the function of eliminating excess fluids from the blood through our urine.
 When kidneys start to fail, this function gets disrupted.
 More fluids start collecting in the body.
 Then, swelling begins.
 Patients often report have swollen eyes as well as swollen legs after some time the entire body might swells up.

 When excess fluids and waste can’t be removed from the body naturally, patients begin to lose appetite.
 They might even begin vomiting frequently as the bodies struggles with the excess stored waste.
 As kidney begin to lose functions other symptoms take hold, such as retaining helpful proteins in the blood supply called proteinuria.
 Proteinuria can be easily discovered with a simple urine test.
 Kidney disease patients who also have Diabetes can find that their urine turns out to be a little foamy in appearance.